 Meaning and History

-This institution of higher education originated from the Act for Liberty to Erect a Collegiate School, approved by the General Court Colony of Connecticut.
+This institution of higher education originated from the Act for Liberty to Erect a Collegiate School, approved by the General Court of the Colony of Connecticut.
 This happened in October 1701, intending to train the clergy and secular leadership of the state.
 The founders included many people, including Samuel Andrew, Samuel Mather, Israel Chauncy, Thomas Buckingham, and many others.
 James Pierpont headed the group.

 To adequately settle in a new place, the priest Cotton Mather, at the insistence of the leadership (the rector of the university, Samuel Andrew, or the governor of the colony, Gurdon Saltonstall), turned to the successful Boston businessman Elihu Yale with a request, to help in the construction of the new building.
 He, in turn, provided them with nine bales of goods, which were sold for 560 pounds sterling, making it possible to build the main building.
-At the same time, Cotton Mather proposed to name the university in honor of the sponsor – Yale College.
+At the same time, Cotton Mather proposed to name the university in honor of the sponsor, Yale College.

 The Yale University crest comprises three key components of immense importance to the institution.
 The open book is not only a symbol of enlightenment.
 Some researchers see in her an image associated with theology and church clergy who founded the university.
 They assume it is a Bible open to a page with an important message to posterity.
 The inscription is in Hebrew.